georgiagibbison/PRG1-oop1/README2.md

 4. **Composition**: Building complex objects by combining simpler ones

 ### Why Use OOP?
-- **Modularity**: Code is organized into logical, reusable units
+- **Modularity**: Code is organised into logical, reusable units
 - **Reusability**: Classes can be reused and extended
 - **Maintainability**: Changes to one class don't affect others
-- **Real-world modeling**: Objects represent real-world entities naturally
+- **Real-world modeling**: Objects often represent real-world entities naturally

 ---